 Those with a Master's in the other social and behavioral sciences (education, psychology, social work, business, etc.) would complete 60 hours of coach training to qualify for the BCC.

 For those with a Bachelor's degree, the BCC requires 120 hours of coach training from a CCE approved program.

 Do I need a credential in order to work as a coach?

 In general, the answer is No. At this time, there are no states that require you hold a coaching credential in order to practice – the same is true of most countries, so obtaining a credential really becomes a personal and business decision.

 Many pursue credentialing, in part because it helps to validate their professional level of training, and is a way to distinguish themselves, especially when marketing.

-This 60 hour training program is for those with a master's degree in the social and behavioral sciences.
+This 120 hour training program is for those with a bachelor's degree in any field.